 These rising costs are hitting closer to home in Colorado as well.
 Colorado's higher education costs rose by 69.3% in just the last 10 years, ranking as the 6th highest state.

-The table below shows the average one-year costs in 2020 for different types of Colorado colleges and universities.
+The table below shows the average one-year costs last year (2021) for different types of Colorado colleges and universities.

 |Ownership||Degree||Schools||Public Out-of-State Tuition||Public In-State Tuition||Median Debt||Total Annual In-State Cost|

 These costs rise every year.
 Rising tuition is a major driver in these increased higher education costs.
 Tuition at a 4-year university in CO rose 14% (ranked 35th worst in the US), while a 2-year or trade school increased their tuition by 20 percent.

 Colorado offers tax benefits and deductions when savings are put into your child's 529 savings plan.

 |For single filers:||No Limit|

 Colorado offers three direct-sold 529 college savings plans and one advisor-sold 529 program.
 The largest direct-sold Colorado 529 plan is the Direct Portfolio College Savings Plan, managed by Ascensus College Savings, which utilizes Vanguard mutual funds.
 The Stable Value Plus College Savings Program offers a stable-value investment through Nationwide Mutual Insurance Company, and the Smart Choice College Savings Plan offers two FDIC-insured options through FirstBank.
 The Scholars Choice College Savings Program is managed by Legg Mason and is sold through financial advisors.
 Colorado’s prepaid 529 program, the Prepaid Tuition Fund, closed and liquidated all assets in November 2013.

 |State Plan Name:||CollegeInvest Direct Portfolio College Savings Plan|

 |Maximum Contribution:||up to $400,000 across all accounts for the same beneficiary|